 The exhibition, which can be accessed from the Internal courtyard of the Mole Vanvitelliana, occupies 1500 square metres over two floors and displays more than 200 works.

-Casts from true copies, in plaster and resin, of undisputed masterpieces of classic art, from ancient Greece to the Renaissance, interact with our architectural models: the Discobolus, the Winged Victory of Samothrace, the Poseidon of Cape Artemisio, the Venus de Milo are placed near the scale model of the Parthenon; the Capitoline She-wolf and Roman portrait statues accompany the volumetric and sectional models of the Pantheon.
+Casts from true copies, in plaster and resin, of undisputed masterpieces of classic art, from ancient Greece to the Neoclassicism, interact with our architectural models: the Discobolus, the Winged Victory of Samothrace, the Poseidon of Cape Artemisio, the Venus de Milo are placed near the scale model of the Parthenon; the Capitoline She-wolf and Roman portrait statues accompany the volumetric and sectional models of the Pantheon.

 Next there is the Medieval section with examples of the Romanesque and Gothic styles, then the Renaissance area where models of Florence Cathedral and St Peter’s Basilica in Rome provide the setting for, among others, the mighty works of Michelangelo: the Pietà from St Peter’s, the Rondanini Pietà, the Pitti Tondo and the Taddei Tondo, Moses, David and still more.